 Successful Program Completion:

-Of the approved discharges, the following was reported.
+Of the 472 approved discharges, 435 participated and the following was reported.

 Amount of Substance Use: